Article Review: The Role of Botany in Forensic Investigations

 Authors

-• Zakia Afdhil Master of Forensic Science Postgraduate School, Airlangga University
+• Zakia Afdhila Master of Forensic Science Postgraduate School, Airlangga University

 • Istiana Firqah Abid Universitas Airlangga